 Are you interested in becoming a vendor?
 Click here for more information and to fill out the online application.
 The vendor fee must be paid in full before participating.

-You will find the market in front of the Fitzgerald Building (55 Chancellors Circle), located next to UMSU University Centre, from 10 a.m. to 3 p.m. on the following dates:
+You will find the market indoors at the Fireside Lounge, on the first floor of UMSU University Centre, from 10 a.m. to 3 p.m. on the following dates:

 September 10, 2019